 Master in Clinical Pharmacy is a specialized degree allowing pharmacy graduates to specialize in a student selected clinical area of focus.
 The advantage for students is the opportunity to become clinical specialists with a chosen specialty course (3 credits), specialty rotation (4 credits) and research thesis on the same specialty (6 credits) which is the highlight of GMU MCP Program.

-In our continuous endeavor to improve the quality of our pharmacy programs, the GMU Doctor of Pharmacy program is currently undergoing international accreditation (certification) by the American Accreditation Council for Pharmacy Education (ACPE).
+In our continuous endeavor to improve the quality of our pharmacy programs, the GMU Doctor of Pharmacy program has received international accreditation (certification) by the American Accreditation Council for Pharmacy Education (ACPE).
 Our College of Pharmacy, is also an academic institutional member of the International Pharmaceutical Federation (FIP).